deansallinen/deansallinen.github.io/src/markdown/mailroom.md

 ### Mailroom View

-We want our mailroom to be able to nput a barcode, view a record, add additional information, and save it to the database.
+We want our mailroom to be able to input a barcode, view a record, add additional information, and save it to the database.

-Lets create a new folder and HTML file `$ touch mailroom/index.html` and open it up, add the following:
+Lets create a new folder and HTML file `$ touch mailroom/index.html` and open it up to add the following:

 ```html
 <html>